31 best sales books for leveling up your sales game in 2020

 Key Quote: “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.”

 Why you should read this book: There’s no doubting that working in sales is an incredibly stressful life choice.
 Yet while some of us choose to put our head down and power through the long, tense days, author Jon Kabat-Zinn thinks we can live a better, more meaningful life through meditation.
 This isn't directly a sales book, but if you’ve been ‘hearing about this mindfulness stuff’ for a while now and want to try to improve your life, lower your stress, and perform better with the time you do spend at work—this is a great place to start.
+This is one of Steli Efti's favorite books.

 Key Quote: “You might be tempted to avoid the messiness of daily living for the tranquility of stillness and peacefulness.
 This of course would be an attachment to stillness, and like any strong attachment, it leads to delusion.
 It arrests development and short-circuits the cultivation of wisdom.”